acucciniello/alexa-open-doc/README.md

 `"Here is your list of files ..."`

+##Getting Started
+TO DO

 ##TO DO:
 - [x] List Files in Your Drive
 - [ ] Create a document
 - [ ] Delete a document
 - [ ] Edit and Save a file in your google drive
+- [ ] Full Description of Setup/Getting Started

 ##License